 All car manufacturers offer a car warranty on their new and certified pre-owned vehicles.
 Some are better than others, but essentially, all car warranties protect buyers from costly repairs due to manufacturer defects in materials or workmanship.
-Below, we’ll review what car warranties do and do not cover, what to do when your manufacturer’s factory warranty runs out, and the best providers for extended car warranties.
+To find the best coverage for your needs, it is important to understand what a car warranty does and does not cover.
+This article explains how car warranties work and what to do when your manufacturer’s factory warranty runs out.
+We also suggests the best providers for extended car warranties.

 In this article:

-- What’s The Cost Of An Extended Warranty?
+- What’s The Cost Of An Extended Car Warranty?

 Looking for the best extended warranty?

 Read Motor1's guide to the best providers available.

 A car warranty is a contract that promises to pay for the cost of parts and labor to repair or replace specified vehicle components.
 Car warranties help pay for repairs after a vehicle breaks down due to mechanical failure.

 An extended car warranty is not the same as car insurance.
 For starters, car insurance is mandated by state law, whereas an extended car warranty is optional.